 What is a NAICS Size Standard?

-One of the benefits of knowing your NAICS code size standard is that it allows you to determine whether you are eligible for certain GSA contracting set asides.
-The SBA requires NAICS codes in order to determine your size standard to receive SBA certification for set aside opportunities.
+One of the benefits of knowing your NAICS Code size standard is that it allows you to determine whether you are eligible for certain GSA contracting set-asides.
+The SBA requires NAICS Codes in order to determine your size standard to receive SBA certification for set-aside opportunities.

-If you meet the size standard, you should market yourself as a small business and make sure to label your company as a small business in your terms and conditions text file and your SAM account.
-This will allow both agencies looking for procurement to meet their small business contracting goals as well as show prime contractors you are a small business who could help them meet their subcontracting goals.
-Marketing your small business size standards is a win-win for all parties involved.
+Once you have figured out your size standard, if you are considered a small business, you should market yourself as a small business with the proper designations and ensure that your company adds its small business designations to its text file and ensures that SAM is up-to-date.
+This will allow both agencies to look to meet their small business subcontracting goals as well as prime contractors who are looking for a subcontractor to partner with.
+Ensuring that your small business size is marketed to both commercial and federal entities is a win-win for all parties involved.